 Roy C. Brooks, Tarrant County Commissioner Precinct 1, said, “It is important to work toward feasible transportation options for all of our Tarrant County cities.
 Thanks to a partnership between the Regional Transportation Council, Trinity Metro, and Tarrant County Precinct 1, residents of the City of Crowley will have a new way to move within their city and to connect to the larger public transportation network.”

-service in Crowley the third on-demand service for Trinity Metro.
+The new service in Crowley the third on-demand service for Trinity Metro.
 A fourth option, the Near Southside ZIPZONE, is planned for late spring.

 “Helping customers reach their destination requires a combination of traditional transit and innovative solutions,” said Wayne Gensler, vice president and chief operating officer of bus and paratransit at Trinity Metro.
 “By introducing service in new areas, we are able to connect passengers with our existing services to provide a better customer experience.”